4 Hours / 4 CEs

 • Practice Setting

-• Forensic psychiatric hospitals or units
+• Forensic inpatient/state hospitals

-• Community mental health centers with forensic programs
+• Community mental health centers and outpatient forensic clinics

 Presented By

-Lori L. Hauser, PhD, ABPP, Psychologist at Whiting Forensic Hospital
+Lori L. Hauser, PhD, ABPP Psychologist at Whiting Forensic Hospital

 Lori L. Hauser, PhD, ABPP, is a board-certified forensic psychologist employed at Whiting Forensic Hospital in Middletown, Connecticut.
 There, she oversees the competency restoration service and conducts forensic evaluations – competency, as well as general and sexual violence risk management – for the hospital.
 She is the Practice Sample Review Chair for the American Board of Forensic Psychology, is the Treasurer for the American Academy of Forensic Psychology, and previously represented Forensic Psychology on the Council of Specialties in Professional Psychology.
 Dr. Hauser also provides training and consultative services, both nationally and internationally, to practitioners and investigators in the areas of interviewing and credibility assessment, risk / threat assessment, and cognitive bias, as well as competency evaluation and restoration.